 Understanding Aadhaar vs. VID: Key Differences

 In our increasingly digital world, proving who you are is more important than ever.
-You might have heard about Aadhaar, a unique identity number, and perhaps also about something called a Virtual ID, or VID.
+You might have heard about Aadhaar, a unique identity number, and also about a Virtual ID (VID).
 Both are important tools for verifying your identity, but they work in slightly different ways and are used for different purposes.
-Understanding the difference between them can help you keep your personal information safe and make sure you use the right one at the right time.
-Let’s explore what these digital identities are all about and how they can benefit you.
+Understanding the difference between them can help you keep your personal information safe and ensure you use the appropriate one at the right time.
+Let’s explore these digital identities and their benefits.

 Getting Started: What Are Aadhaar and VID?